GibsonDisaster/Vauxhall/README.md

 * < or > - Goes up or down a floor (respectively) if you are standing on that character
 * f - Displays your characters stats
 * r - Rests and heals your character
+* z - Drinks a potion (healing you) if you have any potions

 # Screenshots